 Carbohydrates, fats and proteins are all known as macronutrients.
 All are necessary, and none are evil per se.
 To summarize:

 Carbohydrates ("carbs").
 4 calories per gram.
 Despite what you may have heard, these are not evil.
 They are a necessary source of energy for your body.
 The problem is that people over-consume certain sources of carbohydrates, most notably simple sugars from soda and candy, and starches from white bread.
 However, if you have to cut down on one macronutrient, cut down on carbohydrates.
 People in Western cultures consume far too many carbohydrates on average.

 Proteins.
 4 calories per gram.
 Protein is formed by a linked chain of amino acids, which are necessary for your body to maintain and repair damage to its muscles.
 Most people get enough protein, though an intense exercise program may call for eating more for optimal results.
 Protein helps you lose fat, build muscle, fills you up so you're less hungry, supports lean body mass (muscle) over flabby and unhealthy body mass (fat), helps you recover better from all kinds of exercise, decreases soreness, and helps to keep off weight loss (combating the yoyo effect).

 There are a number of myths floating around about protein, so let me try to clear some of them up.
-First of all, no, it isn't bad for you or your liver.
+First of all, no, it isn't bad for you or your kidneys.
 You want around one gram per pound of bodyweight worth of protein (e.g. if you weigh 150lbs, eat 150g protein.
 If you get a little less, it won't matter, but 1g/lb of bodyweight is a good rule of thumb) .
 You want your protein to come from high quality sources , like the ones listed in the "specific kinds of foods you should eat" section.
 You may also have heard that the body wastes protein if you eat more than a certain amount at a time (30g is the most-cited figure).
 The reality is that there is no empirical evidence for this being true.